Selected Spring Semesters Westmont in Jerusalem

-Live with host families, study Arabic, take field trips, volunteer, worship in the Church of the Nativity.
+Live with host families, study Arabic, build friendships, visit refugee camps, take field trips, climb the fortress tomb of Herod the Great, volunteer, worship with local Christians, pray in the Church of the Nativity.

-Explore Old Jerusalem and the new city, as well.
+Make Jerusalem your home, both the Old Jerusalem and the new.
+Tour the Holocaust museum, Mount Herzl and the Knesset.
+Walk the Ottoman walls.
 Ascend to the Temple Mount.
+Pray at the Western Wall.
 Study Arabic and the Israel-Palestine conflict.
-Begin learning about Islam and Judaism.
+Begin studying Islam and Judaism.

 Hike the “Jesus Trail” and explore Jesus’ home turf.
 Sail the Sea of Galilee.
 Raft the Jordan River.
-Hike Roman ruins in the Golan Heights.
-Explore coastal cities like medieval Akko, Haifa, Tel Aviv and Jaffa.
+Hike Roman ruins in the Golan Heights, in the foothills of Mount Hermon.
+Explore the coastal cities of medieval Akko, modern Haifa, Tel Aviv and Old City Jaffa.
+Swim in the Mediterranean.

-Return home to study Judaism and Jesus.
-Swim the Dead Sea, scale the fortress of Masada, explore the ruins of Qumran, and see Dead Sea Scrolls.
+Return to Jerusalem, your home base, to continue studying Judaism and Jesus.
+Swim the Dead Sea, scale the fortress of Masada to watch the sun rise, explore the ruins of Qumran, and see Dead Sea Scrolls.
+Celebrate the Muslim holiday of Ramadan, and Jewish feasts of Purim and Passover.
 Ascend the Mount of Olives to celebrate Palm Sunday.
+Celebrate the resurrection on Easter morning in Jerusalem.